mxmmargarida/Critical-Node-Problem/README.md

 There are three folders for the randomly generated instances.
 In all these folders the instances under the same name are equal, but the computational information might vary as they were solved with different methods (see paper).
 In tables_MNC.rar all instances can be found, while in the other folders some instances might not exist because the associated approach did not solved them within the imposed time limit.

 Generate_Instances.py enables the generation of new instances (running this script may overwrite files in Instances/) and it also provides the code to gather statistics on the solution approaches.
+For the files with the resultsfor our heuristic (VA_AP), #optDA-AD corresponds to the obtained solution, #tmDA was the time for solving Vaccination-Attack, #tmAD was the time for solving Attack-Protection and #tmAD_AD is the total time for applying the heuristic, all other parameters must be discarded.

 ## Algorithms